Social inhibition: In the workplace

 Social inhibition can manifest in all social situations and relationships.
 One place that we can see the effects of social inhibition is in the workplace.
-Research has shown that social inhibition can actually affect the way that one completes a given amount of work In one experiment, participants completed a task in a laboratory setting, varying whether or not another individual was present in the room with the participants while they attempted to complete the task.
-The results showed that when another individual was present in the room the person focused on completing the experimental task decreased their body movements, hand movements, and vocalization, even though the other person did not speak to or even look at the participant.
-This suggests that just the mere presence of another person in a social situation can inhibit an individual.
-However, although the individual in charge of completing the experimental task was socially inhibited by the presence of another person in the laboratory, there were no significant links between their social inhibition when completing the task and improved performance on said task.
+Research has shown that social inhibition can affect the way one completes a given amount of work.
+In one experiment, participants completed a task in a laboratory setting, varying whether or not another individual was present in the room with the participants while they attempted to complete the task.
+The results showed that when another individual was present in the room, the person focused on completing the experimental task decreased their body movements, hand movements, and vocalization, despite the other person not having spoken or looked at the participant.
+The results of this study suggest that the mere presence of another person in a social situation can inhibit an individual; however, although the individual in charge of completing the experimental task was socially inhibited by the presence of another person in the laboratory, there were no significant links between their social inhibition when completing the task and improved performance on said task.
 These findings suggest that an individual may socially inhibit themselves in the work place if another person is also in the room, however, such inhibition does not suggest that the inhibited individual is actually performing the duties assigned to them with more accuracy or focus.